ami-iit/yarp-openmct/README.md

 - [Gazebo](https://gazebosim.org): for simulating the iCub model dynamics with ground contacts (tested Gazebo 11).
 - [icub-models](https://github.com/robotology/icub-models): provide the iCub models.
 - [GazeboYARPPlugins](https://github.com/robotology/gazebo-yarp-plugins.git): Plugins interfacing the iCub simulation model with YARP device wrappers.
+- [whole-body-estimators](https://github.com/robotology/whole-body-estimators): for estimating the ground contact wrenches and testing the force-torque sensors calibration interface with the control console.
+- [walking-controllers](https://github.com/robotology/walking-controllers): suite of modules for achieving bipedal locomotion of the humanoid robot iCub.

 ### Note on Connecting to a Local Robot Network